Hamza-Kamil/PINN-MPINN-Water-Solute/README.md

-# Improved PINNs and MPINNs Solvers
+# PINN and MPINN solvers for modeling water flow and nitrogen transport in unsaturated soils

-This repository contains the code implementations used for the research paper titled "Improved PINNs and MPINNs solvers for modeling water flow and nitrogen transport in unsaturated soils."
+This repository contains the code implementations used for the research paper titled "PINN and MPINN solvers for modeling water flow and nitrogen transport in unsaturated soils."

 ## Authors